vetall7/world_simulation_2/README.md

 ## Implementation Notes

-- The world grid should be represented as a two-dimensional array.
 - Turn-based logic is implemented to handle the actions of organisms in each turn.
 - The human's movement is determined by keyboard input, and special ability activation should be handled by a separate button.
-- The program interface should visual feedback on the events happening in the world.
+- The program interface visual feedbacks on the events happening in the world.

 ## Example